waliaakshit/waliaakshit/README.md

 ### Hi there 👋
 I'm Akshit Walia 🙌 , an aspiring Web Developer.
-Apart from that, I love getting involved in Problem Solving and talking about Personal Finance and Spotify playlists🪙
+Apart from that, I love getting involved in Problem Solving and talking about Personal Finance and Spotify playlists.

 - 🔭 I recently graduated from Stevens Institute of Technology, Hoboken.